sauce-archives/help/docs/on-premise/box-setup.md

 <h5>Create the App Container</h5>

-Navigate to On-Premise/testobject-app and open docker-compose.yml in your text editor.
+Navigate to App configuration folder and open docker-compose.yml in your text editor.
 You will need to modify the following fields:

 <ul>
   <li>env.host.name<ul>